 You will save time with this sewing project because you’ll never have to buy cotton balls again, and this project is very fast.
+It’s a great makeup remover if you need it!

 You’ll save money because you’ll use up scraps that you already have, and you won’t have to buy cotton balls.
+I think it would be perfect to send off with your college student to school so they don’t have to worry about buying cotton balls!

 You’ll save the environment because you won’t be creating more waste or creating a need for more cotton.

-- Scraps of cotton fabric like quilting cotton, cotton spandex, cotton lawn, etc.
+- Scraps of cotton fabric like quilting cotton, cotton spandex, cotton lawn, etc. I really recommend organic cotton if possible.

 - Sewing Tools